What is going on with the asteroid heading towards Earth - and should we be worried?

 The agency’s Planetary Defence Team was set up in order to detect and monitor hazardous asteroids or comets that come within 30 million miles of Earth and it has grown concerned about one in particular – an asteroid named 2024 YR4.

-It comes amid concerns about an asteroid named 2024 YR4, which was spotted on 27 December 2024 by the Asteroid Terrestrial-impact Last Alert System (Atlas) in Chile.
+It was spotted on 27 December 2024 by the Asteroid Terrestrial-impact Last Alert System (Atlas) in Chile.
 The asteroid is estimated to measure up to 300ft (90 meters) in diameter.

 Although 2024 YR4 is millions of miles away from Earth at the moment, experts have calculated that it could strike our planet by December 2032, where it could entire our atmosphere at speeds of 38,000mph and cause as much damage as 100 nuclear bombs.